SkiFire13/master-thesis/chapters/background/2-fixpoint-system.typ

 // TODO: tup(f) monotone according to pointwise order?
 Is it useful?

 #notation("empty system of fixpoint equations")[
-  A system of equations with no equations or variables is conveniently written as $emptyset$.
+  A system of equations with no equations or variables is conveniently written as $varempty$.
 ]

 #definition("substitution")[